eraofchaos/eraofchaos.github.io/units/Imp.md

 ---
 title: "Imp"
 permalink: /units/Imp/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Imp.
+Imp Units.
+Familiar.
 Era of Chaos Imps may only be a low-level demon but they are cunning and violent with fearsome madness in battles."
 unitID: 501
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Imp"
 toc: true